-The Moe Contest Environment (formerly Moe) is a system for conducting programming competitions similar in spirit to the International Olympiad in Informatics – contestants solve programming tasks, submit the source code of their solutions, which is then automatically tested on a set of test inputs.
+The Moe Contest Environment (formerly MO-Eval) is a system for conducting programming competitions similar in spirit to the International Olympiad in Informatics – contestants solve programming tasks, submit the source code of their solutions, which is then automatically tested on a set of test inputs.

 Moe is built in a modular way, making it easy to adapt it to the specifics of a particular contest, to other types of tasks, or other programming languages.

 A brief description of the system and of the ideas behind it can be found in the following series of papers published in Olympiads in Informatics: